jjindrich/jjazure-packer/README.md

 ## Prepare resources for DevOps

-Create new Azure Storage Account for temporary image
+Create new Azure Storage Account for temporary image (used for temporary VM)

 - resource group jjpacker-rg
 - storage account jjpackerstorage